Dannemann/java-real-world-design-patterns/observer/README.md

 ### About the code

 Package `com.audio.ui.widgets` contains all the complex UI components tailored specifically for an audio editing application.
 I added just a few, but usually an app like this would have dozens of them.
 Note that in a real-life scenario, this package would also contain UI components that are not Observers.
 Package `com.audio.data` contains the application’s core shared data objects. `Audio` represents the current track being edited, with its state affected by multiple widgets. `ProjectSettings` manages the project properties, some of which may trigger visual updates.
-Package `com.audio.observer` provides a generic Observer pattern interface, designed for use with subjects and observers across various subdomains.
 Lastly, `MainGui` class contains the logic for building the main screen front-end.